zuluprotocol/zeta/core/docs/chain-replay.md

 ## How it works

 A Tendermint Core and Zeta Core node store their configuration and data to disk by default at `$HOME/.tendermint` and `$HOME/.zeta`.
-When you start new instances of those nodes using a copy of these directories as their home, Tendermint re-submits (replays) historical blocks/transactions from the genesis height to Vega Core.
+When you start new instances of those nodes using a copy of these directories as their home, Tendermint re-submits (replays) historical blocks/transactions from the genesis height to Zeta Core.

 ## Prerequisites